sort - phpMan

 it might be interpreted as either 'sort ./+2' or 'sort -k 3'.
 If your

-script must also run on hosts that support only the obsolete syntax, it
+script must also run on hosts that support only the traditional syntax,

 Here are some examples to illustrate various combinations of options.